 Note: pysolr has its own dependencies that aren't covered by Haystack.
 See https://pypi.python.org/pypi/pysolr for the latest documentation.
+Simplest approach is to install using pip install pysolr

 More Like This

 To enable the "More Like This" functionality in Haystack, you'll need to enable the MoreLikeThisHandler.
 Add the following line to your solrconfig.xml file within the config tag: